rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 **Q: How do I fix `kubectl: command not found` issue on Linux?**

-**A:** By default Rancher Desktop creates symlinks of `kubectl`, `docker`, `helm` and `nerdctl` binaries in `/home/<user>/.local/bin` directory on Linux.
-To be able call these commands directly from console you may add the directory to user's `PATH` environment variable by executing following command in console and performing logout and login:
+**A:** By default, Rancher Desktop creates symlinks of `kubectl`, `docker`, `helm` and `nerdctl` binaries in the `/home/<user>/.local/bin` directory on Linux.
+To be able to call these commands directly from the console you may add the directory to your `PATH` environment variable by executing the following command in console and performing logout and login:

 ```bash
 echo "export PATH=\$PATH:/home/$(whoami)/.local/bin" >> ~/.bashrc